itstorque/itstorque.github.io/index.md

 </div>

 Hey there!
 I go by Torque (<a onclick="playAudio()"><span style="font-size: 15px; transform: translateY(-3px);display: inline-block;">🔉</span>/tɔɹk/</a>)
-and I am a senior at MIT interested in hardware, superconducting electronics, computational photography and quantum computing.
+and I am a masters student at MIT interested in hardware, superconducting electronics, computational photography and quantum computing.
 I enjoy reducing problems into math, designing devices and algorithms to be
 <span class="emoji-word optimal-stars">optimal</span> and hacking functionality into existing
 software.